-The Tri Cities HOME Consortium and the two local housing authorities, Kennewick Public Housing Authority (KHA) and City of Pasco & Franklin Consortium Housing Authority (HACPFC) operating within Consortium jurisdiction have entered into a Joint Agreement to align their consolidated planning cycle(s) in accordance with the regulations at 24 CFR Part 91 for consolidated plan program participants, and 24 CFR part 903, for Public Housing Authorities.
-PHAs agree to collaborate with the Tri Cities HOME Consortium to prepare the Assessment of Fair Housing.
+If applicable, the Tri-Cities HOME Consortium and the two local housing authorities, Kennewick Public Housing Authority (KHA) and City of Pasco & Franklin Consortium Housing Authority (HACPFC) operating within Consortium jurisdiction will enter into a Joint Agreement to align their consolidated planning cycle(s) in accordance with the regulations at 24 CFR Part 91 for consolidated plan program participants, and 24 CFR part 903, for Public Housing Authorities.
+PHAs agree to collaborate with the Tri-Cities HOME Consortium to prepare the Assessment of Fair Housing.

-Furthermore, the Tri-Cities HOME Consortium and the Kennewick and Pasco Housing Authorities will work together by establishing comprehensive community development goals and ensure strategies and actions are taken to affirmatively further fair housing.
+Furthermore, the Tri-Cities HOME Consortium and the Kennewick and Pasco Housing Authorities will work together by establishing comprehensive community development goals and ensure strategies and actions are taken to Affirmatively Further Fair Housing.
 Moreover, local and regional fair housing organizations and enforcement agencies will be consulted with.
 The Consortium members will report progress on those goals to HUD through the consolidated annual performance reports (CAPER) that are posted on each Cities website and in a HUD database.